 Top gold mining stocks in the UK

-There are many UK mining companies that are involved in the production of gold.
-This gives share investors a broad range to select from.
+There are many UK mining companies that are involved in the production of gold, which gives share investors a broad range to select from.
 Here are a few of the top gold mining shares in the UK:

 Fresnillo is perhaps best known as the biggest silver miner on the planet.
 But it is also one of Mexico’s largest gold stocks by production, and in 2021 churned out more than 750,000 ounces of the yellow metal.
 This was down 2.4% year-on-year due to staff absences caused by Covid-19 and changing labour laws.